DefGuard/docs/admin-and-features/setting-up-your-instance/high-availability-and-failover.md

 ## Gateway - High Availability

 We support active-active configurations with multiple gateways for a single VPN instance or location.
-Since our gateway uses a vanilla kernel WireGuard®, there are multiple approaches for implementation.&#x20;
+Since our gateway uses a vanilla kernel WireGuard®, there are multiple approaches for implementation.

 {% hint style="info" %}
 Please also see documentation of [Creating a New VPN location](../features-and-configuration/wireguard/create-your-vpn-network.md) where each [location setting has information regarding high-availability](../features-and-configuration/wireguard/create-your-vpn-network.md#vpn-location-settings).